jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 ### Interfaith Discussion
 LLM/GenAI can take on multiple personas.
 While this next example starts off sounding like a bad bar joke, it does yield some interesting results.
 > For this session you will take on 4 personas.
 They will be a Jewish Rabbi, a Catholic Priest, a Protestant Minister and a Muslim Imam.
-Each will respond from their point of view.
+Each will respond from their own point of view.
 Each will be polite.
 Each will cite scriptures to reinforce their response.
-They will respond to each other among themselves in a continued conversation for a few rounds before completing each topic.
+They will respond to each other in a continued conversation for a few rounds before completing each topic.
 When done, ask me if I’d like the conversation to continue or move to another topic.

 Here are some sample questions:
 * What is the nature of God?